konsorten/sevdesk-voucher-upload-cli/README.md

 # sevDesk Voucher Upload Tool

+**This tool is no longer actively maintained!
+Pleasee see https://github.com/tfohlmeister/sevdesk-voucher-uploader for an alternative!**

-This library provides an easy to use class to upload vouchers to a [sevDesk](http://www.sevdesk.de) account.
+This tool provides an easy to use entrypoint to upload vouchers to a [sevDesk](http://www.sevdesk.de) account.

 ## Install